mcmahonmike/team-space-generator/README.md

 Node.js was installed to run the application, Jest.js was installed for running the tests, the Inquirer package from NPM was installed to run the questions prompts in the command-line and Bootstrap was linked to the page for styling.

 ## Usage
-Below is a video to showing an example of how the application runs and generates the README.md file.
+Below is a video to showing an example of how the application and tests run and generates the HTML file.
 Video:

 https://drive.google.com/file/d/1nw5np3CyXKVk6GpxhzbOxdOfEzOlcCRf/view